Apple warns of risks from German law to open up mobile payments

 "We are surprised at how suddenly this legislation was introduced," Apple said on Friday.
 "We fear that the draft law could be harmful to user friendliness, data protection and the security of financial information."

-"It's quite unusual for the Chancellor's office to try and stop something in the last minute," said Jens Zimmermann, a senior lawmaker from the Social Democrats (SPD), junior coalition partners to Merkel's conservatives.

-"It would be astonishing if they let themselves be reined back by an American company," he added.
-"We want fair competition between payment providers."
+That charge was denied by a senior official in the office who said there had been complete consensus within the government over the move.
+The only question mark had been over whether the Finance Ministry had checked the legislation was legally watertight.
+With that confirmed, the office had no further reservations, the official said.

 (Additional reporting by Joern Poltz, writing by Thomas Escritt.
-Editing by Jane Merriman)
+Editing by Jane Merriman, Kirsten Donovan)

 ((Thomas.Escritt@reuters.com; +49 (0)30 28885211; Reuters Messaging: Thomas.Escritt.thomsonreuters.com@reuters.net; Twitter: @tomescritt))